paulvickers/paulvickers.github.io/_source/_portfolio/SoNSTAR.md

 to monitor the network and recognise anomalous behaviour quickly and without having to continuously look at a computer screen.

-Although the work is currently undergoing peer review, some example sonifications can be found in the [project's repository](https://zenodo.org/badge/latestdoi/78205837).
+The work is currently undergoing peer review and some example sonifications can be found in the [project's repository](https://zenodo.org/badge/latestdoi/78205837).